shazow/everything/laser-eyes.md

 Today my eye sight is almost 20/15 and I'm down to ~3 lubricating eyedrops per day.
 Halos are not an issue anymore, though I'm still a little sensitive to light, like sunny days or oncoming traffic at night.
 Nothing intolerable and wearing sunglasses is much more enjoyable than corrective glasses.
 Overall, it feels like a significant source of stress from my life has been removed.

 The procedure itself was *creepy*, but not painful or even that scary.
 I admit I was quite phobic about the whole flap thing, but after having gone through it I feel it wasn't anywhere as bad as I feared.
-I would not dread to undergo this procedure again if I needed to.
+And after the first couple of hours, the recovery was a breeze­just don't stinge on the numbing drops like I did.

 **Should you get LASIK?** If you at all mind wearing glasses or contacts, and you can afford the pricetag, I highly recommend it.
 Especially if your prescription